liefwerk/twitter-astro-bot/README.md

 # :robot: Twitter Astro Bot

-This is a twitter bot that takes tweets written by Thomas Pesquet, filters them with the hastag '#AlphaFipMusic', adds the youtube video to a playlist then tweets that playlist to that tweet.
+This is a twitter bot that takes tweets written by Thomas Pesquet, filters them with the hashtag '#AlphaFipMusic', adds the youtube video to a playlist then tweets that playlist to that tweet.

 ## Help